Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: Auxiliary results

 We use the following basic property of critical graphs proved in~\cite{trfree3}.

 \begin{lemma} \mylabel{lem:surfcritical} Let $G$ be a graph in a surface $\Sigma$ with rings $\RR$, and assume that $G$ is $\RR$-critical.
-Let $J$ be a subgraph of $G$ and $S$ be a subset of faces of $J$ satisfying (\ref{prop-sj}).
-Let $G'$ be an element of the $G$-expansion of $S$ and ${\RR}'$ its natural rings.
+Let $J$ be a subgraph of $G$ and $S$ be a subset of faces of $J\cup\bigcup\RR$ such that $J$ is the union of the boundary walks of the faces of $S$.
+Let $G'$ be an element of the $G$-expansion of $S$ and let ${\RR}'$ be its natural rings.
 If $G'$ is not equal to the union of the rings in ${\RR}'$, then $G'$ is ${\RR'}$-critical. \end{lemma}

 A frequently used corollary of Lemma~\ref{lem:surfcritical} concerns the case that $J$ is a contractible cycle.